JieSun-pku/detonationFoam/README.md

 #Note: We fix the bug of the mixture-averaged transport model.
-New codes are refferred to https://github.com/ZSHtju/reactingDNS_OpenFOAM.
+New codes about the mixture-averaged transport model are refferred to https://github.com/ZSHtju/reactingDNS_OpenFOAM.
 In the next few days, we will update the documents and tutorials.

 # detonationFoam: An open-source solver for simulation of gaseous detonation based on OpenFOAM